MicrosoftDocs/azure-docs/articles/app-service/quickstart-python.md

 ---
-title: 'Quickstart: Deploy a Python web app to Azure App Service'
+title: 'Quickstart: Deploy a Python (Django or Flask) web app to Azure'
 description: Get started with Azure App Service by deploying your first Python app to Azure App Service. ms.topic: quickstart ms.date: 01/28/2022